 The Titanic Walkway is a 500 meter (0.3 mile) walkway on Victoria Wharf which connects the Titanic Slipways to the HMS Caroline.
 The maritime walkway was first opened in 2018 as a way to make it easier for pedestrians to visit some of the popular attractions within the Titanic Quarter.

 The walkway goes along the water and docks.
-Notable attractions along the route include the Belfast Titanic museum, Titanic and Olympic Slipways, Mew Light, Thompson Dock, and the HMS Caroline.
-Just behind the HMS Caroline is the Titanic Pump Room & Dock.
+Notable attractions along the route include the Titanic Belfast, Titanic and Olympic Slipways, Mew Light, public art (including a couple of the Games of Thrones windows), the HMS Caroline, and the Titanic Dock and Pump House.

-From the walkway, you can also see the Titanic Exhibition Center (giant conference center), Titanic Studios (filming studios currently being used for The Game of Thrones, no entry but you may get a peek of the large outdoor sets), and the Samson & Goliath cranes.
+From the walkway, you can also see the Titanic Exhibition Center (giant conference center) and Titanic Studios (filming studios where Games of Thornes was filmed).
+You’ll also see the Samson & Goliath cranes in the distance.

 The Mew Light, or the Great Light, is the world’s first and largest hyper-radial Fresnes lighthouse lens.
 It was first used at Tory Island Lighthouse in 1887 and later moved to Mew Island in 1928.
 It was removed from Mew Island in 2014, and has been restored and situated along the Titanic Walkway.
 Panels around the light tells about its history and how it works.